Charlie and November Cover and Concealment Class

 Recruit Braydon Fisk, with Charlie Company, 1st Recruit Training Battalion, poses for a photo after a cover and concealment class on Marine Corps Recruit Depot Parris Island, S.C.
 July 11, 2021.
 The class taught recruits how to apply the three basic patterns of individual camouflage: splotching, striping, and splotching and striping.
-Fisk is from Titusville, Fla.
+(U.S. Marine Corps Photos by Lance Cpl.
+Ryan Hageali)

 |Date Taken: